remove white space

 Following the same steps above, this time matching US municipalities to international city names.
 And:

-in order to include the country for each city. - As “Serbia and Montenegro” was given as the country for “Belgrade”, changing the name to “Serbia”.
+• As “Serbia and Montenegro” was given as the country for “Belgrade”, changing the name to “Serbia”.

-<- us_muni_edit %>%
+city_matches <- us_muni_edit %>%

-city_matches # match US city to int'l city names
+# match US city to int'l city names

 mutate(match = str_extract(feature_name, paste(cities_1m$city_regex, collapse="|"))) %>%